redbrick/docs-old/docs/procedures/dracaccess.md

 All iDRACs are on the management VLAN (2) with IPs in the subnet 192.168.1.0/24.
 See [the configuration procedure](../idrac-setup) for more info.

+## Remote Console Access

+ylmcc found a piece of software for connecting to the idrac.
+It has been configured and uploaded to a Google Drive folder [here](https://drive.google.com/folderview?id=1Q2qgqcWYgQ3rAVJx-n2uqF0xo4qQ97fk).
+You will need to use your DCU email address to access it.